What is a Heart Valve?

 Put your hand on your chest.
 Can you feel your heart beating?
-That’s your heart doing its job – delivering blood to all the organs of your body.
+That’s your heart doing its job: pumping blood to all the organs of your body, ensuring they receive the oxygen and nutrients they need to function.

 So, what happens to your heart when you have a problem with one (or more) of your heart valves?

-Common issues include the valve being too narrow (this is called stenosis) or if the valve is leaking (doctors call this regurgitation).
+Common issues include stenosis, where the valve becomes too narrow, or regurgitation, where the valve leaks.
 If the valve is leaking, your heart must work extra hard to pump blood.
-Think about the beach ball again – if the air you’ve adding in keeps leaking out, you’re going to have to blow extra hard to inflate the ball.
+In the case of leakage, your heart must work harder to compensate for the loss of blood flow.
+Imagine blowing up a leaky beach ball – you'd have to exert extra effort to maintain inflation.
 In other words, your heart is putting in overtime to pump blood if your valve is leaking or too narrow for all the blood to travel through.

 Symptoms start to arise when the heart is no longer able to deliver blood to all the organs.
 Depending on which heart valve is in trouble, some symptoms will be more evident than others and may include:

-To diagnose a heart valve issue, a doctor listens to your heart with a stethoscope so they can hear the sounds the valves make when they open and close.
-If a heart valve problem is suspected, the next step is to order an echocardiogram (an ultrasound of your heart) to confirm.
+To diagnose a heart valve problem, a doctor listens to your heart with a stethoscope so they can hear the sounds the valves make when they open and close.
+If a heart valve problem is suspected, the next step is to order an echocardiogram, an ultrasound of your heart, to confirm.

 What treatment options are available?